Wish to receive initial training?

 When will you receive your license?

 After NDA grades the exams, they inform applicators of the results, typically within 10 working days.
-If exams are passed, NDA mails a billing postcard to applicators concerning the $90 state license fee for commercial applicators (no license fee for noncommercial applicators).
+If exams are passed, NDA mails a billing postcard to applicators concerning the $90 state licensing fee for commercial applicators (no licensing fee for noncommercial applicators).
 If one or more of the exams are not passed, NDA will send a letter informing you of this.
-Upon the receipt of the commercial license fee, NDA mails the pesticide license (noncommercial applicators receive their license immediately after passing the exams).
+Upon the receipt of the commercial licensing fee, NDA mails the pesticide license (noncommercial applicators receive their license immediately after passing the exams).
 If you do not receive a mailing about your exams after two weeks past your exam date, you can call NDA toll-free at 877-800-4080 or 402-471-2351.

 Pesticide Label Exercise (PDF 1.4 MB)